szilvia-csernus/book-cycle/README.md

 ##  Disclaimer

-This project was created for [Code Institute](www.codeintitute.net)'s web application development course as the Fourth Milestone Project - for educational purposes.
+This project was created for [Code Institute](www.codeintitute.net)'s web application development course as the 4th Milestone Project - for educational purposes.

 Not for public use.